rgeraldes24/solc/docs/introduction-to-smart-contracts.rst

 Storage, Memory and the Stack
 =============================

-The Ethereum Virtual Machine has three areas where it can store data: storage, memory and the stack.
+The Zond Virtual Machine has three areas where it can store data: storage, memory and the stack.

 Each account has a data area called **storage**, which is persistent between function calls